by Martin Maenza

 Arisia smiled.
 “Oh, really?
 Maybe you should turn around.”

 “What?”
 Steamroller said.
-He turned just in time to see his vehicle go over the edge of a very deep crater that had not been there a moment ago.
+He turned just in time to see his vehicle go over the edge of a very deep crater that hadn’t been there a moment ago.
 “Hey!
 No fair!”
 An emerald hand plucked him out of the hole and bound him tightly.

 “Guess you didn’t know I liked to dig holes as a child,” Arisia teased.
 “And my power ring makes it so much faster to make them.”
 From behind her, a giant emerald scoop full of dirt appeared.
 “Quick to fill them in, too.”
 She dumped the dirt back in the hole, burying the man’s vehicle.